GauravRanaOP/GauravRanaOP/README.md

 # 💫 About Me:
 Hi there!
-I'm Gaurav, a software engineer with a BTech in Computer Science and Engineering.
-With over three years of hands-on experience in the field, I'm passionate about crafting efficient solutions to complex technical challenges.
+I'm Gaurav, a senior software engineer .
+With over six years of hands-on experience in the field, I'm passionate about crafting efficient solutions to complex technical challenges.
 Let's connect and explore how we can innovate together!

 ## 🌐 Socials: